Border Patrol Arrests Immigrants Seeking Medical Care During Desert Heat Wave

 CBP has long been aware of the encampment.
 But during the Obama administration former Tucson Sector Chief Manuel Padilla and the group had come to an informal agreement that CBP would not raid the camp, which provides water and medical treatment to anyone who crosses the desert.
 On Thursday, temperatures in the area soared above 105 degrees.

+The agreement between CBP and the aid organization dates to 2013 when, according to No More Deaths, border patrol agreed to treat the group as a medical facility under international Red Cross standards, which would bar them from arresting immigrants seeking medical attention.

 The agreement allowed the organization to continue providing medical assistance to immigrants — and meant that those crossing the border wouldn’t be too afraid of arrest to seek out help from the activists.
 That deal, which No More Deaths described as a “good faith agreement,” no longer appears to be operative, and could be bad news for immigrants crossing the border.

+Maryada Vallet, a spokesperson for No More Deaths, said the raid "feels like a direct and targeted attack on the humanitarian assistance we are providing during these hot and deadly days."

+According to the group, CBP officials informed them that agents had been tracking the immigrants crossing the border for 18 miles and only arrested them after they were in the camp receiving treatment.

 The desert region surrounding Arivaca is one of the more dangerous sections of the border, with temperatures well above 100 degrees during the summer months and extremely rugged terrain.
 Immigrants crossing through the desert routinely go missing, and aid workers discover hundreds of bodies every year along the trails used by immigrants.